dchorazkiewicz/Physics-Lectures/labs/lab_0/Problem_lab_0.md

 2. Provide the current distance from the Moon to the Earth.

-3. Give the relative frequency of occurrence of letters in the alphabet in Polish text.

-4. Compare Poland and Germany.
+3. Compare Poland and Germany.

-5. Compare Albert Einstein and Marie Curie.
+4. Compare Albert Einstein and Marie Curie.

-6. Check the ratio of the population of France to Germany.
+5. Check the ratio of the population of France to Germany.

-7. Check the distance between your city and Turin.
+6. Check the distance between your city and Turin.

-8. Check the effect of entering each of the phrases: Sierpiński Triangle, Stefan Banach
+7. Check the effect of entering each of the phrases: Sierpiński Triangle, Stefan Banach

 ## Math with Wolfram Alpha